 - in order to pass, a candidate must obtain NOT less than 50% in each paper.
-For the combined Applied Pharmaceutics & Pharmaceutical Chemistry paper a sub-minimum of 40% must be achieved for each section; - a candidate who fails to obtain a pass mark has four (4) attempts to write each paper and a maximum of four (4) years from the date of approval by the Pre-registration Committee to pass the professional examinations, failure of which will result in the candidate not being considered for registration as a pharmacist in South Africa; - any application for special consideration on account of illness or other special circumstance(s) which occur immediately preceding or during the examination session, must be filed with the Registrar or invigilator, as applicable, before the examination has been completed.
+For the combined Applied Pharmaceutics & Pharmaceutical Chemistry paper and the integrated Applied Pharmacy Practice in a Legal Framework a sub-minimum of 40% must be achieved for each section: - candidates with foreign qualifications who are non-South African citizens who fail to obtain a pass mark, have four (4) attempts to write each paper and a maximum of four (4) years from the date of approval by the Pre-registration Committee to pass the professional examination.
+Candidates will be required to attend a compulsory remediation programme with an accredited provider prior to the 3rd attempt at the examination; - candidates with foreign qualifications who are South African citizens, asylum seekers and refugees who fail to obtain a pass mark, have six (6) attempts to write each paper and a maximum of six (6) years from the date of approval by the Preregistration Committee to pass the professional examination.
+Candidates will be required to attend a compulsory remediation programme with an accredited provider prior to the 3rd attempt at the examination; and - any application for special consideration on account of illness or other special circumstance(s) which occur immediately preceding or during the examination session, must be filed with the Registrar, or invigilator as applicable before the examination has been completed.